Shaphan7/Python-projects/README.md

 ## Practice
 - [Syntax Improvement Practice](syntax-improvement-practice) — intermediate Python syntax drills
 ## Disclaimer
 AI (ChatGPT / Claude) was used for guided debugging, concept explanations, and structuring the project roadmap.
 All code in the roadmap projects was written by me — AI did not write code directly, only explained concepts and pointed out bugs for me to fix myself.
-Own-idea projects were designed and built independently, without AI guidance.
+The "Own Ideas" project concepts were sourced from YouTube, Discord, and similar places, then implemented and improved by me independently.